Leon Rose

 Leon Rose (born 1961) is an American basketball executive, attorney and sports agent.
 He serves as president of the New York Knicks of the National Basketball Association (NBA).
 As a sports agent, Rose represented a number of prominent NBA players, including Allen Iverson and LeBron James.

 Early life

 Rose grew up in Cherry Hill, New Jersey and attended Cherry Hill High School East, where he played basketball and was later inducted into the school's hall of fame.
-Rose graduated from Dickinson College, where he played on the basketball team, and earned his J.D. degree at Temple University Beasley School of Law.
-He was inducted into the Philadelphia Jewish Sports Hall of Fame in 2011.
+Rose graduated from Dickinson College, where he played on the basketball team.
+He earned his J.D. degree at Temple University Beasley School of Law while he worked as an assistant for the Cherry Hill High School East basketball team.
+From 1986 to 1988, he was an assistant for the Rutgers University–Camden basketball team under his former gym teacher.

+Rose was inducted into the Philadelphia Jewish Sports Hall of Fame in 2011.

 Sports agent career

 Rose represented LeBron James from 2005 until 2012, when James left to join Klutch Sports, led by Rich Paul, who worked under Rose at CAA.
 Rose and fellow CAA agent Henry Thomas, who at the time represented the Heat's Dwyane Wade and Chris Bosh, worked together to bring the three players together on the Miami Heat in 2010.
 Rose negotiated a four-year deal for James with Miami.
 He had previously negotiated a 2006 extension for James with the Cleveland Cavaliers.